 After failure, rest 10–15 seconds, then do more reps.
 Repeat 2–3 times.
 Effective for extending time under tension efficiently.

 Beyond-failure techniques are useful occasionally for advanced lifters seeking maximum intensity.
 Use them on the last set of isolation exercises at the end of a workout - never on every set of every exercise.
-If you're using these techniques frequently, you're likely overtraining.
+These techniques are easy to overuse and often make recovery harder than necessary.

 How to Learn Accurate RIR Assessment